 In November 1954 Hjördis won an accolade from celebrity and society photographer ‘Baron’ (Stirling Henry Nahum) as one of the fifteen most glamorous women in Hollywood.
 The other nominees included Marilyn Monroe, Jean Simmons, Zsa Zsa Gabor, Lauren Bacall, Leslie Caron, Elizabeth Taylor, Cyd Charisse, Barbara Darrow, Kim Novak, and Taina Elg.
 Hjördis was the only one who was not an actress.
 Baron’s photos, including his study of Hjördis, were later donated to the National Portrait Gallery in London.

-However, comment began to appear about the amount of make-up which Hjördis was applying, even though it was likely a reaction to having been shot in the face.
+However, comment began to appear about the amount of make-up which Hjördis was applying, even though it was possibly a reaction to having been shot in the face.
 Roger Moore, new to Hollywood in 1954, remembered seeing David with Hjördis on the set of ‘The King’s Thief’ in early 1955.
 He told Graham Lord:

 “They were always hand-in-hand then.
 Hjördis was very glamorous and people stood with their mouths open when she walked on set, though I always thought she wore too much make-up.
 In fact Tony Curtis once told her so, which pissed her off.”